 It is now a rarity to walk into a jeweller and find a qualified independent registered valuer on site.
 Now most companies require you to send your watch or jewellery away to be valued, often with the turnaround time stretching from weeks into months, which in my opinion is far too long to ask anyone to be parted from their most precious pieces.

 So when I set up Clarity Valuations, I had a straightforward objective.
-I wanted to make getting a valuation easy again.
-I wanted to get back to how simple and straight forward things use to be while ensuring the valuation was not only fit for purpose but also conforms to today’s stringent guidelines.
+I wanted to make getting a valuation easy again, to get back to how simple and straight forward things use to be, while ensuring the valuation was not only fit for purpose but also conforms to today’s stringent guidelines.

 So what makes me and Clarity Valuations different?
 Firstly I am entirely independent and have no vested interest in the pieces that I value.
-My fees are structured around the number of items to be valued and not a percentage of their value.
+My fees are based on the number of items to be valued and not a percentage of their value.
 Ensuring there is no conflict of interest, so I am always able to provide an expert, non-biased report.
 I also do not accept commission payments from jewellers or insurance companies.
-Neither do I buy, sell, or broker jewellery, diamonds, gemstones, scrap gold, or watches.
+Neither do I buy, sell, or broker.
 For me, offering my clients independence and candour is of paramount importance.

 So whatever your valuation needs may be, whether you live in Bristol, Bath, Cardiff, Cheltenham, Gloucester, Newport, Swansea, Taunton, Tenby, Worcester, or anywhere in the South West of England or South Wales.
 You can rest assured that I and Clarity Valuations will provide you with a truly personal, professional, and independent watch or jewellery valuation.